magento/merchdocs/src/catalog/attribute-best-practices.md

 ## Attribute names

 Establish consistent attribute naming conventions, including letter case and punctuation.
 For example, `Color:Green` and `Color:green` might be considered as two different attribute values by different systems.
-Such noise in the data can affect business rules, search results and data filters for applications that match products to rules.
+Such noise in the data can affect business rules, search results, and data filters for applications that match products to rules.

 ## Attribute use